Wherever you live or work, chances are that there are community cats living nearby.

 - Download this flyer to spread the word about community cats and TNR.

 - Volunteer to help at a spay/neuter event for community cats.

 - Educate your local officials and build local support for TNR.

 Start your own group

 If there’s no local group helping community cats, you may decide to start one.
-Talk with others in your community and find some like-minded individuals to help share the workload.
+Check out our Rescue Groups Best Practices Guide and these free resources from Neighborhood Cats.
+Then talk with others in your community and find some like-minded individuals to help share the workload.